frdr-dfdr/frdr_docs/docs/en/faq.md

                     </ul>
                 </div>
                 <div class="mb-3">
-                    For further information, please see our guidance on <a href="preparing_your_data.md">preparing your data</a> for deposit.
+                    For further information, please see our guidance on <a href="/docs/en/preparing_your_data/">preparing your data</a> for deposit.
 If you have questions about the curation process, or would like to consult with a curator ahead of data deposit, please contact us at <a href="mailto:support@frdr-dfdr.ca">support@frdr-dfdr.ca</a> .
                 </div>
             </div>
         </div>
         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#reviewCode" role="button" aria-expanded="false" aria-controls="reviewCode">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">2.
+                    <div class="card-title" id="2-does-frdr-review-code">2.
 Does FRDR review code?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>